-If you’re thinking about buying a home, you’ll want to carefully choose the real estate professional you work with during the process.
+If you’re thinking about buying a home, you’ll want to carefully choose the real estate professional you work.

-You should commit yourself to work with one sales associate who can learn your likes and dislikes in homes to make your home-buying process easier.
+You should commit yourself to work with one sales associate.
+This person can learn your likes and dislikes in homes to make your home-buying process easier.

 Choose a professional who specializes in residential real estate and who has specific knowledge of the local real estate and mortgage markets.

-Even if you’re sure you have excellent credit, it’s wise to double-check at the outset.
-Straightening out any errors or disputed items now will avoid troublesome holdups down the road when you’re waiting for mortgage approval.
+If you’re sure you have excellent credit, it’s wise to double-check at the outset.
+Straightening out any errors or disputed items now will avoid troublesome holdups down the road.
+This will help when you’re waiting for mortgage approval.

-You may see disputed items, in addition to errors caused by a faulty social security number, a name similar to yours, or a court-ordered judgment paid off that hasn’t been cleared from the public records.
+You may see disputed items, in addition to errors caused by a faulty social security number, or a court-ordered judgment paid off that hasn’t been cleared from the public records.

 If such items appear, write a letter to the appropriate credit bureau.
 Credit bureaus are required to help you straighten things out in a reasonable time (usually 30 days).
 Real estate professional Marlene Wasserstein has a reputable history of helping buyers and sellers.
 This is why local families turn to her for their real estate needs.